Cafcaf

 Cafcaf Humour Magazine (Cafcaf Mizah Dergisi, as known as Cafcaf) is a magazine that has been published in Turkey since 2007.
-It is published once every three months.
-The director of the magazine is Asım Gültekin.
+It was published monthly until 2011 when it began to be published once every three months.
+The publication consultant of the magazine is Asım Gültekin.

 In 2007, Cafcaf started to be published as part of Genç Dergi’s addition.
 In December 2008, Cafcaf became independent and started to be sold as single publication.
 At various times, Cafcafs frequency changed as monthly or twice a month.
 Now, however, it is published once every three months.

-Some think Cafcaf is of interest only to Muslims, but Gültekin, said that Cafcaf should appeal to anyone who likes caricature.
+Cafcaf Magazine changed its name to "CF Magazine" in March 2017.
+It featured more culture and art works on its pages than before.
+Cartoon and humour works were published in "Hacamat" Humour Magazine published by Faruk Günindi and Yusuf Kot (2015-2016), who are also the owners and illustrators of Cafcaf.
+"Hacamat" can stand for 56 quantity (2015-2016).
+The writer team of Cafcaf lastly tried one more time to publist a magazine "Yeni Cafcaf"; only 4 quantity (2017-2018).
+Also in 2012, a Wedding Special Issue prepared by the magazine's writers and illustrators was printed as a wedding invitation for Cafcaf writer Gülsüm Kavuncu and Cafcaf illustrator Yasir Buğra Eryılmaz.

+After Cafcaf is closed, most of writers and drawers start doing caricature on social media.
+Most of them stopped doing it in these days, but some of them are still doing it.